whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Why Are People's Standards So Low.md

 Martin Prechtel describes how, among the Tzutujil Maya, both boys and girls were sufficiently mature and skilled to contribute to the family by the age of 12, carrying at least their own weight or more.[xxx-secrets of the talking jaguar|p99-100]

-Young Nootka girls were trained to have very strong physical endurance as well as all the skills needed to manage a household.
-When puberty arrived, the girl would have a rite of passage where she dressed up in her finest clothes and was taken out into the ocean.
+Young Nootka boys and girls were trained to have very strong physical endurance and very high standards.
+As one Nootka woman storyteller said, "every day we had to get our bodies ready.
+So that when the time came to go from bein' a girl to bein' a woman, we'd be ready."
+Girls learned many skills including gathering fiber and weaving.
+When puberty arrived, the young lady would have a rite of passage where, after a big party with her family and friends, she dressed up in her finest clothes and was taken out into the ocean.
 Far from shore, she would strip down naked and dive into the ocean and the boat would leave her all alone.
 She would swim back to her family and friends who lit a fire on the beach for her return.
-As she approached, "they'd start to sing a victory song about how a girl went for a swim and a woman came home."[xxx-daughters of copper women|p102] When children were raised with meaningful mentorship every day, they were ready for adulthood when the time came.
-When teenagers are treated respectfully, there is nothing to rebel against!
+As she approached, "they'd start to sing a victory song about how a girl went for a swim and a woman came home."
+When children were raised with meaningful mentorship every day, they were ready for adulthood when the time came and other adults recognized it.
+When teenagers are treated respectfully, there is nothing to rebel against![xxx-daughters of copper woman|p101-102]

 When a Mosuo girl grows to womanhood and reaches puberty around 13 or 14, she receives her own bedroom with two doors.
 One door enters the inner family area and one opens onto the street.
 In her room, called a flower room, the young woman has complete autonomy.
 She can easily have lovers visit.
 There is never an expectation that sexual partners raise the children, as the woman's brothers and other neighbors help raise her children.
 Every man knows that his sister's children are his primary responsibility, and so both men and women can have many sexual partners without having to worry about who the father is.
-They created a way of life where men, women and children get their needs met without each partner restricting the other's sexual freedom.
+They created a way of life where men, women and children get their needs met without each partner restricting the other's sexual freedom.[xxx-sex at dawn|love lust lagu]

 One visitor in 2006 described the profound confidence these young Mosuo women have, calling them "sassy and confident," not fearing shame or persecution for their sexuality.
-Regardless how long any individual sexual relationship lasts, these young women know they will always have a home, family and support for their children.[xxx-sex at dawn|love lust liberty]
+Regardless how long any individual sexual relationship lasts, these young women know they will always have a home, family and support for their children.

 Jean Liedloff acted as a physician among the Yequana, and she noted, "All [their] behaviour contradicted the assumptions I held about how children behave."
 She encountered a four-year-old with a gaping wound who came to her all alone and kept his composure even through the pain, and a 9-year-old with an abdominal wound after his older brother accidentally shot him with an arrow.
 There was no animosity or needless worry, and they didn't need sympathy to help them feel ok.
 Even the mother of the 9-year-old showed no anxiety -- after all, everything that could be done to address the injury was being done, so what good would feeling stress accomplish?
 The boy recovered just fine.[xxx-continuum concept|growing up]